bigbass1997/TASD-Spec/README.md

 ### Documentation Build Dependencies
 - xml2rfc

-All Dependencies can be installed from the Python3 PIP package manager.
+All dependencies can be installed from the Python3 PIP package manager (`pip3 install xml2rfc`).
+Some distributions may prefer you to install programs with pipx instead of pip, like Arch Linux (`pipx install xml2rfc`).

+Alternatively, if using linux, xml2rfc may be available in your distribution's repositories via your package manager.
+For instance, `sudo apt install xml2rfc` on Ubuntu/Debian, or `pacman -S xml2rfc` on Arch Linux (AUR).

 ### Build the Documentation
 From a terminal, go to the the main directory of this project (the directory this README.md file exists in).
 You can then build the NES ROM with the following command.